PrismLauncher/prismlauncher.org/src/news/cf-compromised-alert.md

 ### The Iris Project

-> We have reason to believe many accounts on Curseforge have been hacked and are uploading malicious files containing bot-nets.
+> We have reason to believe many accounts on CurseForge have been hacked and are uploading malicious files containing bot-nets.
 Luna Pixel Studios, the owner of many big modpacks, is one of the affected accounts.
 > The situation is being actively looked into.